30 Jun 2025

 Content creation, management, and measurement.

-Not as gift wrapping.
+Not as wrapping.

 But as mechanisms of coherence.

-Because brand is not what you make.
+Because brand is not what organisations make.

-It's what you're made of.
+It's what they're made of.

 It always was.